 Landings data have been available for since 1950 on various aggregation levels.
 Data are considered to be accurate in the Bay of Biscay since 1989.
-Discards were measured only in 2012 and were low based on the French Observers at sea program in the Bay of Biscay and hence not included in the assessment.
+Discards were measured only in 2012 and were low based on the French Observers at sea programme in the Bay of Biscay and hence not included in the assessment.
 In the past (late eighties and early nineties for the French Pelagic trawlers and sixties and seventies for the Spanish Purse seine fleet) they seemed to be more relevant (according to disputes among fishermen), but were never quantified.
-Discards are considered negligible.
+Bordering catches in Subarea 7 (statistical rectangles 25E4, 25E5) are considered belonging the Bay of Biscay area.
+Catches from those two statistical rectangles are therefore included in the total catches estimates used for the assessment.